albertmeronyo/CUBE-MT/cultural_ awareness/README.md

 * `music/`
 * `speech/`

-(Only the modalities you enabled will be populated.)
+(Only the modalities enabled will be populated.)

 ---

-## 4. Post-processing and customization

-Depending on the model/endpoint, **post-processing** of outputs may be necessary.

-* For custom post-processing logic, see **`custom_func.py`**.
-* Use the examples there as templates to:

-  * clean or transform generated outputs,
-  * implement your own post-processing functions.

----

-## 5. Resuming from cache
+## 4. Resuming from cache

 If the execution terminates unexpectedly: